qbead/qbeadWebsite/content/book/intro.md

 #### an interactive widget will be added here to allow students to try controlling each large LED's color independently of the others
 <!-- is there some way that we can hide the code and just have sliders for each LED where they can cahnge the colors?-->

-Now lets try doing the same thing, but using the code you will put on your SpinWheel.
+Now let's try doing the same thing, but using the code you will put on your SpinWheel.
 To start with, we are just turning on one LED.
 However, you can copy this line and independently control each large LED.